 Rick Kaselj: Forgot about Blood Diamonds.
 It is Olive Oil.
 We talked about something that might work against people’s ability to burn fat that’s in their kitchen.

-Now what would be that one thing that you would recommend everyone has in their kitchen and helps with their fat burning?
+Now, what would be that one thing that you would recommend everyone has in their kitchen that helps with their fat burning?

 What do you recommend people include in their kitchen to help with fat burning?

 The one thing that I suggest adding for people would be coconut oil.
 Let’s call it Virgin Coconut Oil is the one that tastes like coconut.
-Some people like it, some people hate it.
-Use it, it contains the medium chain triglycerides.
+Some people like it, and some people hate it.
+Use it, it contains medium-chain triglycerides.
 It is basically in the form of fats that are used by your brain for immediate energy.
-It is not considered exactly like a fat in your body.
-It is more like a fat that is going to be burned really fast, that’s why it’s proven fat burning to some degree.
+It is not considered exactly like fat in your body.
+It is more like fat that is going to be burned fast, that’s why it’s proven fat-burning to some degree.

-If you don’t like the taste, you maybe very pleased to know that there’s a kind of pressed coconut oil that is deodorized naturally.
-Deodorization with some oils is made with chemicals and everything but brands like Tropical Tradition, you can look it up on Google, it’s a really good brand that offers pressed coconut oil and it is deodorized so you get basically a flavorless fat that is really healthy.
+If you don’t like the taste, you may be very pleased to know that there’s a kind of pressed coconut oil that is deodorized naturally.
+Deodorization with some oils is made with chemicals and everything but brands like Tropical Tradition, you can look it up on Google, it’s a really good brand that offers pressed coconut oil and it is deodorized so you get a flavorless fat that is healthy.

-The one important thing when choosing your fats source for cooking is stability because you don’t want it to overcook and to over burn because you will basically do the same thing that manufacturers do with their corn oil and soy oil.
-You will burn the oil and then adding all those byproducts created that you don’t want in your body.
+The one important thing when choosing your fats source for cooking is stability.
+You don’t want it to overcook and overburn because you will do the same thing that manufacturers do with their corn oil and soy oil.
+You will burn the oil and then add all those byproducts created that you don’t want in your body.
 Long term you want to use it in your body every single day that’s just one that is adding to your kitchen.

 What to do about BPA in cans of vegetables and fruit?

-That being said, people are having a hard time digesting them, the beans and lentils, because usually these are really hard to digest unless you soak them overnight and then you boil them.
-It is because it contains some toxins that are really hard to digest.
+That being said, people are having a hard time digesting, the beans and lentils, because usually these are really hard to digest unless you soak them overnight and then boil them.
+It is because it contains some toxins that are hard to digest.

 Even in India they soak and boil all their beans and lentils before making them into soups and stuff like that.
 When you use the bean and boil it right with no soaking at all you end up having digestive problems.

-That’s one thing that is really interesting because they are a really cheap protein source.
-Most people they add beans in their diet and then they have all those funny jokes around them obviously because it gives you bloating and all the other side effects.
-So that’s one little tip to take home that I thought about on the truth about fat burning foods.
+That’s one thing that is interesting because they are a cheap protein source.
+Most people add beans to their diet and then they have all those funny jokes around them obviously because it gives you bloating and all the other side effects.
+So that’s one little tip to take home that I thought about on the truth about fat-burning foods.

 Where can people get more information about Nick?

-In the book I talked about all of those things like olive oil, coconut oil, and basically going in depth in each and every of these ingredients but also drinks and supplements and basically reveal all the research I have been doing for a couple of years now.
+In the book, I talked about all of those things like olive oil, coconut oil, and going in-depth into each of these ingredients but also drinks and supplements and revealing all the research I have been doing for a couple of years now.

-If you want to follow me on a constant basis, just head on to NickPineault.com.
+If you want to follow me constantly, just head on to NickPineault.com.
 I am sure Rick will have a blog or a link somewhere or just look me up on Google and you will eventually find me.
 I’ve got a lot of stuff every week like nutrition tips, fat loss, and also answers to your eating better and smart choices.

-Rick Kaselj: Thank you very much Nick.
+Rick Kaselj: Thank you very much, Nick.
 And thank you exercisesforinjuries.com readers, listeners, and viewers.
-Thank you very much for joining me on this interview.
+Thank you very much for joining me for this interview.